 None of these problems should stop you from taking out a 0% credit card if your credit rating is good enough to get one.
 You just have to be organised so that you take advantage of the deal and the lender doesn’t take advantage of you.

 First, don’t rely on your memory to make those minimum monthly payments.
 You may think you are not going to forget, but a busy period at work, a nasty dose of flu or a family crisis can spoil your good intentions.
 By missing a payment or making it late, you won’t just lose this 0% offer, you are likely to get a black mark on your credit rating which will make it hard to get another one.

 The best thing you can do is divide the debt by the number of months in the offer and set up a standing order for that amount.
 That means at the end of the deal you are debt free, so say thanks to Mr CardCo for the really cheap loan for 3 years!

 If you don’t think you can afford this every month, then set up a direct debit so that the credit card company always takes the minimum amount each month.
 Then overpay this whenever you are able.

 This is especially important if you may want to get a mortgage or remortgage in the next few years.
-The changes to mortgage lending rules in 2014 mean that you will be asked a lot more questions about your outstanding debts.
-Even if you think they are fine because they are at 0%, you may fail the new stringent affordability criteria, see Can I get a mortgage with debts?
+Even if you think your debt is easily manageable because it’s at 0%, you may fail a mortgage lender’s affordability checks, see Can I get a mortgage with debts?